jungmyung-lee/lifestep-internship/project4/Readme.md

 ---

+### Research Basis

 This project is informed by five key research papers on EMG-based pattern recognition and prosthetic control.
-Among them, three papers played a central role: 1. **Real-Time EMG Based Pattern Recognition Control for Hand Prostheses** – guidance on real-time processing and system design.
-2. **A Review of Myoelectric Control for Prosthetic Hand Manipulation** – insights into modern myoelectric control strategies.
-3. **A New Strategy for Multifunction Myoelectric Control (Hudgins et al., 1993)** – foundation for selecting the TD feature set (MAV, RMS, WL, ZC, SSC).
+Among them, three papers played a central role:

+1. **Real-Time EMG Based Pattern Recognition Control for Hand Prostheses (2019)**
+   – guidance on real-time processing and system design.

+2. **A Review of Myoelectric Control for Prosthetic Hand Manipulation (2023) **
+   – insights into modern myoelectric control strategies.

+3. **A New Strategy for Multifunction Myoelectric Control (1993)**
+   – foundation for selecting the TD feature set (MAV, RMS, WL, ZC, SSC).

 Two additional papers were used for supplementary background.
-Full references are listed at the bottom of this README (APA Style)
+Full references are listed at the bottom of this README (APA style).

+---